10 Things to Do in Rockaway Beach, New York City

 2. Visit Jacob Riis Park

 Nicknamed "The People's Beach," Jacob Riis Park is a historic beach destination featuring a wide sandy shoreline, food concessions, and an old Art Deco bathhouse.
+For visitors planning a broader trip, there are also many things to do in New York (NY) that complement a day at the beach.

 Pros: